oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/setup-workshop-environment/setup-workshop-environment.md

 This lab walks you through the steps to set up the workshop environment.

 > **Note:** This workshop is directed at administrator users because they are granted the required access permissions.
-In real life scenarios, you would create a new Data Catalog administrator user and a Data Catalog administrator group, and then add the new administrator user to the new group.
-Next, you create the Oracle Cloud Infrastructure Identity and Access Management (IAM)    policies that are required to create and manage a Data Catalog and Autonomous Database instances.

 Estimated Time: 10 minutes